idaholab/moose/modules/subchannel/doc/content/v&v/EBR-II.md

 ### Improvements

 The subchannel code (Pronghorn-SC) was improved by two successive corrections.
 The first correction involved calculating a more realistic radial and axial pin power profile, using a Serpent-2 simulation of the EBR-II core.
 The second correction involved calculating the heat flux from the edge subchannels to the inner duct of the thimble, using a Pronghorn-FV simulation and applying this heat flux in the Pronghorn-SC simulations.
-The scope of these improvements is beyond the stand-alone subchannel capabilities so they are not going to be expanded upon here.

 ## Steady State Results